Great Smoky Mountains National Park Photography Workshop

 trail hiking.
 Trail hiking surfaces and those beyond the parking lot are

-vantage points amongst large boulders and rocks, this increases
+vantage points amongst large boulders and rocks, this takes extra

 one's risk of slipping and falling.
-If water levels are not too high, we
+Please bring appropriate footwear.

 shape, but a participant's enjoyment will be enhanced by good health and